 An alien abduction movie by way of Freud, the movie centers around a broken home of a family of three.
 The father is abducted in the opening scene and reappears three years later by being birthed–fully-formed–from a woman impregnated by the same strange force that had abducted him.

-What follows is a hallucinatory sequence of events where little boy sends his toys out to kill people who have wronged him and impregnating his babysitter with alien eggs.
-The movie continues towards a dark end, but also a strange sort of reunion between father and son.
+What follows is a hallucinatory sequence of events where a little boy sends his toys out to kill people who have wronged him and impregnates his babysitter with alien eggs.
+The movie continues towards a dark end, but also a strangely warm reunion between father and son.

 Xtro is an odd, dark sci-fi film, which accounts for its initial negative reception; considering that one of the main characters is a child who is turned into an evil vessel for alien forces, and that it has a rather bleak ending, audiences in 1982 did not respond positively to this sci-fi flick.

 However, this didn’t stop the director from making two sequels (which are unrelated to the original other than in title).
-While it slowly built a cult audience in the intervening years, its availability has prohibited a wider appreciation: although the 2000s saw several DVD releases of this sci-fi film, it has since gone out of print, with copies starting at $50.
+Xtro slowly built a cult audience in the intervening years, but its lack of availability has prohibited a wider appreciation: although the 2000s saw several DVD releases of this sci-fi film, it has since gone out of print, with copies now starting at $50.

 When you see the name Steven Soderbergh, you probably associate it with the director of such popular and acclaimed films like Out of Sight, Erin Brockovich, and the Oceans Eleven series.
 But before he became widely considered both a mainstream and independent film mainstay, Soderbergh made an odd film that could only be described as a look into a man’s mental breakdown, appropriately titled Schizopolis.